Cause

 Healthy neighbors make the Queen City better

-You can help every person get community health services and wellness programs to live a healthy and rewarding life.
+You can help every person get community health services and wellness programs to live a healthy and rewarding life

 Wellness and good health require more than going to the doctor for checkups.
 In addition to needing a full complement of health care services, people need a safe place to live, education, job opportunities, public safety and recreational and cultural opportunities.
 When you give to the Mercy Health Foundation for community health and wellness programs, you improve people's health and quality of life.